-Other sites are classified as a RAO site.
-A RAO (Remedial Action Statement) asserts that response actions were sufficient to achieve a level of no significant risk or at least ensure that all substantial hazards were eliminated for the current land use.
-There are a 117 RAO sites listed for Newburyport.
-Most of these sites are described as achieving a permanent solution to reach a level of no significant risk.
-Seventeen of these sites (including the former Towle silver company site on Merrimack Street and the parking lot on Water Street) were closed with restrictions that include an Activity and Use Limitation (AUL).
+The Department of Environmental Protection Waste Site & Reportable Releases database lists 117 hazardous waste sites in Newburyport.
+Most of these sites are described as achieving a permanent solution to reach a level of No Significant Risk.
+Seventeen of these sites (including the former Towle silver company site on Merrimack Street and the former Newburyport Redevelopment Authority (NRA) parking lot on Water Street) were closed with restrictions that include an Activity and Use Limitation (AUL).
 AULs are legal restrictions set by the MA DEP to limit future exposure to contaminants remaining at a site.
-Therefore, the cleanup requirements have been satisfied but would require additional efforts if the current use changed.
+While cleanup requirements have been satisfied for current use, additional efforts to achieve a level of No Significant Risk may be required if the current use changes.
+The former Towle silver company site is proximate to Cashman Park, but does not pose a threat to open space and recreation.
+The former NRA parking lot, along with abutting former NRA-owned parcels, has been conveyed to Newburyport with plans to redevelop the land into open space areas.
+The other AUL listed sites do not pose a threat to open space or recreation areas.